herbiebradley/herbiebradley.github.io/about.md

 ## This Blog

-I mostly intend this blog to be a place to post about things I'm studying, in the hope that writing about them will lead to a deeper understanding.
+I mostly intend this blog to be a place to post about things I'm studying, in the hope that forcing myself to write about them will lead to a deeper understanding.
 I will also occasionally post about projects I'm working on.

   [62521714]: {{ site.url }}/assets/pdfs/HerbieBradleyCV.pdf "Herbie Bradley CV"